 monitor command from the command line or a CI.

 This is an expected behavior, not a bug.

 pom.xml individually, skipping the parent one.
-So for this example, in SCM we found only 3 projects.
+So for this example, in SCM Snyk found only three projects.